Welcome to the BUE Business Administration Department!

 Welcome to the Department of Business Administration.

 It gives me a great pleasure to welcome you to the Business Administration Department at the BUE.
-Here you will continue your learning journey to become global graduates you will be able to acquire knowledge and skills and enjoy a unique and rewarding experience.
+Here you will continue your learning journey to become global graduates.
+You will be able to acquire knowledge and skills and enjoy a unique and rewarding experience.

 Rather than spoon-feeding information to students and telling them what to think, we are training our students on how to think.
 This is achieved through enhancing the reasoning and critical thinking to pursue the making of a better life and work decisions.
-The Department works on developing the following skills – in addition to the technical knowledge – effective communication, teamwork, problem solving, initiative and enterprise development, planning and organizing, self-management, learning and mastering technology.
+The Department works on developing the following skills – in addition to the technical knowledge – effective communication, teamwork, problem solving, initiative and enterprise development, planning and organising, self-management, learning and mastering technology.

 Knowledge and understanding embrace the fundamental subject area and is constantly updated with new trends and developments in the relevant field.
-The cognitive skills include thinking critically, systemically and creatively and adopting a multi-perspective approach that recognizes different dimensions, perspectives and angles.
-Transferrable skills contain various non-cognitive skills and social skills such as empathy, conflict resolution, communication skills, networking and interacting with people of different backgrounds, origins, cultures and perspectives.
+The cognitive skills include thinking critically, systemically and creatively and adopting a multi-perspective approach that recognises different dimensions, perspectives and angles.
+Transferable skills contain various non-cognitive skills and social skills such as empathy, conflict resolution, communication skills, networking and interacting with people of different backgrounds, origins, cultures and perspectives.
 Added to this are non-curricular activities which enhance the behavioural capacities to act collaboratively and responsibly to find global solutions to global challenges, and to strive for the collective good of the different societies and communities.

-We are proud of the caliber and activities of our staff members.
+We are proud of the calibre and activities of our staff members.
 In the Business Department we have outstanding academic staff (senior and junior).
 They have a long and/or rich experience in education and/or industry, they are also top of their field in research.
 They are capable of bringing together theories and practices to enrich their students.
 In addition, they support their students in their academic and non-academic activities.

 Again, welcome to our Department and to a rich and encompassing journey of successes and achievements.

-Supervisor of the Business Administration Department
+Acting Head of the Business Administration Department